dragonBall561/average-finder/README.md

 # Average Finder
-Finds the Average of Al Numbers Given.
+Finds the Average of all Numbers Given.
 Written in Python

 # How to Run
 ## Linux: